Chorus/Chorus-Documentation/docs/Remits/claims-overview.md

 ### **Submissions Summary**
 On the submissions Summary tab you can see the complete history of the claim - how many times the claim was resubmitted, and what changed in each submission.
-The status reason on the claim differentiates between the most recent submission - in which the status reason is 'Current Submission', and all previous sumbissions - marked with the status reason 'Historical Submission'.
+The status reason on the claim differentiates between the most recent submission - in which the status reason is 'Current Submission', and all previous sumbmissions - marked with the status reason 'Historical Submission'.

 ![Claim Status Reason](assets/Remits/Claim_Screenshots/SubmissionsSummaryTabStatusReason.PNG)